ABOUT US

 Adedayo Dada

-Dayo is a second year PhD student within the Sustainable Hydrogen CDT, under the supervision of Dr. Graham Newton and Dr. Lee Johnson.
-Within the NAMI research group, Dayo primarily focuses on polyoxometalate synthesis as molecular hydrogen evolution electrocatalysts for water splitting reactions with conductive nanocarbon materials.
-Outside the lab, Dayo enjoys keeping active through basketball and wheelchair basketball and walks in the Peak District.
+Dayo is a third-year PhD student within the Sustainable Hydrogen CDT, under the supervision of Prof. Graham Newton and Dr Kieran Jones.
+Within the NAMI research group, Dayo primarily focuses on polyoxometalate synthesis of molecular hydrogen evolution electrocatalysts to allow efficient hydrogen production via water-splitting reactions under mild conditions.
+Outside the lab, Dayo enjoys keeping active through basketball, wheelchair basketball, and walks in the Peak District.

 Joanne Searle

-Joanne is a third year PhD student under the supervision of Dr Graham Newton and Dr Alexander Saywell.
-Jo primarily focuses on the design and electrochemical analysis of redox additives for next generation batteries.
-Soon, she hopes to begin a nanoscale imaging side to her project, using STM to further understand molecular rearrangements that take place during battery cycling.
+Joanne is a final year PhD student under the supervision of Dr Graham Newton and Dr Alexander Saywell.
+As a member of the NAMI research group, Jo focuses on the design and electrochemical analysis of redox additives for next generation energy storage devices, primarily lithium sulfur batteries.
 In her spare time, Jo enjoys playing squash and scuba diving, as well as baking anything that involves chocolate.

 Margaret Smith